-The other current financial liabilities as of 31 December 2021 held with Kiluva Portuguesa Lda correspond to the balance drawn down with said company through cashpooling accounts that accrue interest at market rates.
+The other current financial liabilities as of 31 December 2021 held with Kiluva Portuguesa Lda corresponded to the balance drawn down with said company through cashpooling accounts that accrue interest at market rates.
+These accounts do not present a balance drawn down at year end 2022.